-As noted above, under the FDR method, assessable income is calculated as 5% of the market value of the FIF interest at the start of the taxpayer's income year (generally 1 April).
+As noted above, under the FDR method, assessable income should be calculated as 5% of the market value of the FIF interest at the start of the taxpayer's income year (generally 1 April).

-Foreign tax credits will generally be available to credit against assessable income arising under FDR where tax has been withheld from distributions by Centro MCS Syndicates to the NZ investors to the extent NZ tax arises.
-A foreign tax credit is not available for underlying foreign taxes incurred by Centro MCS Syndicates.
+Foreign tax credits should generally be available to credit against assessable income arising under FDR where tax has been withheld from distributions by Centro MCS Syndicates to the NZ investors to the extent NZ tax arises.
+A foreign tax credit should not be available for underlying foreign taxes incurred by Centro MCS Syndicates.

-Further, as noted below, under the FDR method, gains derived from the disposal of a FIF are excluded from assessable income even where the FIF is held on revenue account (note this will not be the case where a sale occurs in the year of acquisition, termed the 'quick sale adjustment' please see Paragraph 2.4.1).
+Further, as noted below, under the FDR method, gains derived from the disposal of a FIF (including the redemption of units) should be excluded from assessable income even where the FIF is held on revenue account (note this should not be the case where a sale occurs in the year of acquisition, termed the 'quick sale adjustment' - please see Paragraph 2.4.1, below).